 Learn4Life is excited bring our program to Texas.
-Our application is currently pending.
+We will be opening in Summer, 2021.
 Check back often, as we will be regularly updating this page with more information when available.
-We can’t wait to help you Change your Story!
+We can’t wait to help you Change your Story

 Learn4Life’s board members all have strong ties in Austin and nearby communities.
 Their backgrounds are diverse and bring a vast array of education leadership, business acumen and passion for improving schools for all students, regardless of background.
 We have a former foster child, a charter school graduate, a onetime Department of Education presidential appointee and high achievers in business, management, operations, human resources, school administration, journalism and real estate.
 Learn4Life values the strengths and insights this board brings to ensuring our success in Texas.